The New WISC Grades 1-8 Teacher Education Program

 • School yr 1

-We offer Monthly in person intensives, online seminars and specialty workshops
+We offer Monthly in person intensives, weekly online seminars and specialty workshops.

 • Summer 2